 There are some things in life you just cannot get enough of and this is certainly one of them.
 Sweet.
 Fiery hot.
 Perfect with cheese, scrambled eggs or spread over corn-on-the-cob.
-It also works well dolloped on top of mushrooms on toast.
+It also works well dolloped on top of mushrooms or avocado on toast.

 Makes about 3 smallish jars

 4 tablespoons olive oil

 20 or so long red chilis – finely chopped with seeds